Follow me on:

 Postdoctoral research - Soft robotics

-We focus on the neuro-sensory-mechanics of two exquisite biological gripping systems: the sticky toe pads of tree frogs, and the completely soft muscular arms of the cuttlefish.
+We focus on the neuro-sensory-mechanics of two exquisite biological gripping systems: the sticky toe pads of tree frogs, and the arms of the cuttlefish.
 The soft appendices of the cuttlefish have a nearly infinite number of degrees of freedom, and are an outstanding example for a soft robotic limb.
 Complex motions result from distributed activations patterns of specialised muscles generated by the nervous system that receives input from various sensors.
-The soft adhesive pads of tree frogs carry a hierarchical nano-micro-pattern of channels and are internally reinforced with connective tissue.
+The soft adhesive pads of tree frogs carry a hierarchical nano-micro-pattern of channels and are internally fibre-reinforced.
 Also the toe pads of tree frogs contain muscular and sensory structures that play an important role in gripping.
-Frog and cuttlefish are both able to softly grip wet slippery objects, which is of high relevance for the gentle manipulation of delicate tissues in surgery, or the handling of delicate wet fruits.
+Frog and cuttlefish are both able to softly grip wet slippery objects, which is of high relevance for the gentle manipulation of delicate tissues in surgery, or the handling of delicate wet crop product.

 PhD research - Tree frog attachment